StormSWE/StormSWE/README.md

 # 👋 Hello, I'm Subhi Bekri

-💻 A passionate **Django Developer** and aspiring **DevOps Engineer** from Sakarya.
-🌍 I focus on building robust backends with **Django & DRF**, and I’m diving deep into the world of **DevOps** to automate, scale, and secure deployments.
-🚀 My goal is to bridge development and operations, ensuring smooth workflows, CI/CD pipelines, and efficient cloud-based systems.
+💻 I’m a passionate **Backend Developer (Django & DRF)** 🌍 Currently focusing on building reliable and scalable backends.
+🚀 Aspiring to expand my skills into the **DevOps world**, learning how to automate, scale, and deploy applications efficiently.
 🤖 Always curious about **Open Source**, **Cloud Infrastructure**, and **AI-driven solutions**.
 📚 Believer in clean code, continuous learning, and knowledge sharing.